JenningsMas/tech_markdown/HowTo/SetUpMaterialInUnreal.md

 Wait for Unreal Engine to load before proceeding.

 ### Step 2: Import Maps and Static Mesh
-In your new project, open the Content Browser by clicking the "Content Drawer" button.
+In your new project, open the Content Browser by clicking the "Content Browser" button.

 The Content Browser is where all project assets are organized and managed.